Spiritual Gift Series

 1.1 The Claim of Prophets Today.
 Today I hear many people talking as if they were prophets.
 They tell me that they died, saw a great light, or felt a warm feeling, or spoke with loved ones who have died.
 They tell me they no longer fear death, because of what they have seen and experienced.
 Among Christians, I hear that a person had a word of prophecy for another Christian.
 So many people claim to be prophets, both within the church and outside the church.
 Who do you believe and why are so many people claiming to be prophets?
 We must follow the clear teaching of the Bible regarding prophets and false prophets.
 We can begin by reviewing the claims by some people that the Bible contains different levels of prophecy.

 1.2.1 The Modern Claim that Agabus the Prophet Was Wrong.
 Some people claim that Agabus was wrong about his prophecy, and so use his prophecy as an example of lower level prophecy that contains some errors and some truth.
 This view contains no truth and all error concerning the claim of non-authoritative prophecy.
-In contrast, Agabus himself specifically said he was quoting the Holy Spirit: “This is what the Holy Spirit says:” (Acts 21:11, page 1742).
+In contrast, Agabus himself specifically said he was quoting the Holy Spirit: “This is what the Holy Spirit says:” (Acts 21:11).
 So, let us examine their claim that Agabus prophesied with some errors.

 1.3 The Warning Concerning Prophetic Utterances.
-In 1 Thessalonians 5:20, page 1850, Paul wrote to the Thessalonians not to despise prophetic utterances.
+In 1 Thessalonians 5:20, Paul wrote to the Thessalonians not to despise prophetic utterances.
 We must be very careful to obey this command and examine the doctrine of prophets and prophecy in the Bible.

 Testing the Prophets

 2.3 Caiaphas and Prophecy.
-Just because someone gave a prophesy that turned out to be true, do not automatically conclude that person is a born-again believer.
+Just because someone gave a prophecy that turned out to be true, do not automatically conclude that person is a born-again believer.
 Even an unbeliever may deliver a prophecy as the Holy Spirit comes upon him.
 That unbeliever obviously does not possess any spiritual gift from the Holy Spirit, such as the Spiritual Gift of Prophecy.
 As an example of an unbeliever prophesying, consider the prophecy of the high priest Caiaphas.
 The chief priests and Pharisees convened a council concerning the mighty signs that Jesus was performing among the people.
 They were determined to stop Jesus.
 One member of the council disclosed his evil motives for opposing Jesus.
 First, he feared that the Romans would come and take away the place held by the council (a position of power).
-Second, he feared that the Romans would take away the Jewish nation (John 11:48, page 1679).
-In response, Caiaphas declared that “it is expedient for you that one man die for the people, and that the whole nation not perish” (John 11:50, page 1679).
-John explained that Caiaphas had prophesied that Jesus was going to die for the nation and that Jesus may gather together into one the children of God who are scattered abroad (John 11:51-52, page 1511).
+Second, he feared that the Romans would take away the Jewish nation (John 11:48).
+In response, Caiaphas declared that “it is expedient for you that one man die for the people, and that the whole nation not perish” (John 11:50).
+John explained that Caiaphas had prophesied that Jesus was going to die for the nation and that Jesus may gather together into one the children of God who are scattered abroad (John 11:51-52).
 So, believers should be very careful to examine all prophecies and the people who utter them to see if those prophecies agree with the word of God, the Bible.
-Even unbelievers may speak true prophecies, as the Caiaphas did because of his office as high priest.
+Even unbelievers may speak true prophecies, as Caiaphas did because of his office as high priest.
 Before we move into a deeper study of the Spiritual Gift of Prophecy, let us first understand the New Testament Prophet.

 John The Baptist as Prophet

 3.2 John the Baptist–The Transition Prophet.
 In order to understand the Spiritual Gift of Prophecy, we may begin with John the Baptist.
-Jesus said that the Law and the prophets were preached until John the Baptist, but since then the kingdom of God has been preached (Luke 16:16, page 1633).
+Jesus said that the Law and the prophets were preached until John the Baptist, but since then the kingdom of God has been preached (Luke 16:16).
 John the Baptist stands at a turning point in spiritual history, and particularly the spiritual history of prophets.

 Prophecy and the Scripture